dolph/recipes/sides/feta-smashed-potatoes.md

 In a 4-quart saucepan, cover with cold salted water:

-- 2 pound red potatoes, quartered
+- 2 pound red or Russet potatoes, quartered

 Bring to a boil then simmer until the tines of a fork slide easily into the potatoes (about 15 minutes).
 Drain.